yifeishi/yifeishi.github.io/_pages/about.md

 Hi there! 👋

-I am a Ph.D.
-Candidate (Graduate Research Assistant) in Chemical Engineering at [West Virginia University](https://www.wvu.edu/), and a member of the [CODES Research Group](https://fernandolima.faculty.wvu.edu/).
-In addition, I hold both a M.Sc. and B.Sc. degrees also in Chemical Engineering.
+I am a postdoctoral fellow at [Carnegie Mellon University](https://www.cmu.edu), holding a Ph.D. in Chemical Engineering at [West Virginia University](https://www.wvu.edu/).
+In addition, I also have an M.Sc. and B.Sc. degrees in Chemical Engineering, both at the Federal [University of Campina Grande, Brazil](https://portal.ufcg.edu.br).

 Throughout my career, I have developed algorithms and methods to efficiently solve problems related to [Process Systems Engineering (PSE)](https://www.sciencedirect.com/science/article/pii/S0098135421000302), giving me experience in: